Writer / Director / Producer / Author

 Trevor Miller

-Thirty years inside the industry.
-Development, production, distribution, packaging.
-The rooms where films get made - and the rooms where they die.
-British.
-Based in Los Angeles.
-Still standing.
+Development.
+Production.
+Editorial.
+Packaging.
+Distribution.
+The rooms where films get made - and the rooms where they disappear.

 Current Projects